 In most instances, if the threat is not linked to serious danger, the person will be able to rationalize it and react in a manner that is appropriate to their situation.

 Amygdala hijack takes place when the structure triggers the fight-or-flight reaction when it is not warranted.
 The person is then unable to come to their own rational conclusion about how to react.

-The amygdala causes the adrenal glands to release the hormones adrenaline and cortisol into the blood.
+The amygdala causes the adrenal glands to

 Adrenaline causes the air passages in the body to dilate.
 This allows the body to supply more oxygen than usual to the muscles.